Your booking experience in Belgrade

 Proximity to public transport

-Airplane Apartment T&T is 25 minutes' walk from Nikola Tesla airport and includes a free car park and free private parking.
-Central Station Hostel is a 5-minute walk from Belgrade Central train station and offers rooms with 31US$ price policy.
+Knock Knock is a 30-minute walk from Nikola Tesla airport and offers complimentary parking and complimentary private parking.
+Central Station Hostel is a 5-minute walk from Belgrade Central train station and offers rooms with 22US$ price policy.

 Convenience of staying in the city center